Roiqk7/isEven/src/README.md

 ## build.py

-Simple python scipt that **MUST** be ran before running `isEven()` to make the function work properly.
-The reason for that is that because of Github's maximum file size I couldn't fit more numbers into the file.
-The default maximum is 600420.
+Simple Python scipt that **MUST** be ran before running `isEven()` to make the function work properly.
+The reason for that is that because of Github's maximum file size, I couldn't fit more numbers into the file.
+The default maximum is `600420`.
 But `build.py` can increase this number all the way up to 100 million unless set otherwise.

 ## example.cpp